-The June 7, 2022 Statewide Direct Primary election is going to be another election conducted under the California Voter's Choice Act.
-The California Voter's Choice Act, was enacted to increase voter participation, enlist public engagement, and expand voting options for all voters.
+The November 8, 2022 Statewide General Election is going to be another election conducted under the California Voter's Choice Act.
+The California Voter's Choice Act was enacted to increase voter participation, enlist public engagement, and expand voting options for all voters.
 The law fundamentally changes the manner in which future elections are to be conducted by establishing an All-Mailed Ballot/Vote Center election model, utilizing Vote Centers and Ballot Drop-off Locations strategically placed throughout the county.